tinghe14/MLE-Learner/README.md

 # Table of Contents (ongoing)

-> Under Bayes' theorem, no theory is perfect.
+> Motivated Quote: Under Bayes' theorem, no theory is perfect.
 Rather, it is a work in progress, always subject to further refinement and testing

 # Coding Language (foundation)
 https://python-web-guide.readthedocs.io/zh/latest/base/basics.html